expressjs/session/README.md

 **Required** (available from `express-session`)

 This required method is used to create a session from JSON `session` data, set `session.cookie`, and set `req.session`.
 It should return the new session object.

-This method will need to utilize `express-session`'s `Cookie` and `Session` objects.
+For an example implementation of `session.cookie`, see `express-session`'s [cookie module](https://github.com/expressjs/session/blob/master/session/cookie.js).

+For an example implementation of `req.session`, see `express-session`'s [session module](https://github.com/expressjs/session/blob/master/session/session.js).

 ### store.length(callback)